Delicious Italian Restaurants in Sonoma County

 Canneti Roadhouse Italiana, Forestville

-Chef Francesco Torre hails from Italy, and brought his authentic recipes with him, for bold, rustic flavors like the gooey, salty joy that is the local crispy anchovy melt with house-pulled mozzarella and capers.
+Chef Francesco Torre hails from the coast of Tuscany, and brought his authentic recipes with him, creating bold, rustic flavors like the gooey, salty joy that is the local crispy anchovy melt with house-pulled mozzarella and capers.

 At the heart of his eatery is a pasta-making machine, imported from his homeland, and used for cozy comforts like maccheroni ladled in Tuscan meat sauce, or a more refined petite Alaskan halibut crepe brightened with carrots, pea leaves and crispy guanciale.